adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Hash Tables.md

 $b$ is a small odd number, like 37, $\mod 2^B$ gives the least significant $B$ bits

 ### Collision Resolution Techniques
-#### Bucketing and seperate chaining
+#### Bucketing and separate chaining
 Allow more than one item to be stored at each position in the hash table; associate a list with each hash table call.
 - simple to implement
 - slows down table access
 - extra space
-- performance deterioates as chain length extends
+- performance deteriorates as chain length extends

 Worst case is $O(n)$.